Top Kitchen Trends Experts Say Will Dominate 2022

 Your kitchen is what you choose to make of it.
 Do you enjoy collecting handmade baskets?
 You can show off your favorite pieces on top of your kitchen cabinets or your floating shelves.
 Are you an animal lover?
 Complete your kitchen with themed hand towels or a similar small accent that makes the room your own without compromising on style.

-Small kitchen designs can benefit most from floating shelves and an open floor plan, which will make them feel more spacious, whereas bigger kitchens will be able to fit a functional island and a large sink.
-Consider tearing down an unnecessary dividing wall to connect your small kitchen with the rest of the home; you’ll be amazed at the space this small demo project can create.
+Small kitchen designs can benefit most from floating shelves and an open floor plan, which will make them feel more spacious.
+Whereas, bigger kitchens will be able to fit a functional island and a large sink.
+Consider tearing down an unnecessary dividing wall to connect your small kitchen with the rest of the home — you’ll be amazed at the space this small kitchen demolition project can create.
 All kitchens can benefit from updates in colors, materials, and smart appliances.